geppettodivacin/xsede-presentation/README.md

     \institute{Institution\\Department of Mathematics}

-as an example of this.
+as an example of this problem.